 Brittany took to social media to sell, posting at least twice a day on local sales groups, private pages she set up, and even on her own pages.

 “I wanted to be this awesome business owner who could reach a ton of buyers,” she recalls.
 “It looked so easy.”

-However, after three months of only a few sales, Brittany was out about $500.
+However, after three months with only a few sales, Brittany was out about $500.
 Worse, as a seller, she was required to purchase and sell even more products with another launch of products in her fourth month.

-Luckily for her, the MLM she was selling for went out of business before she was required to pay another $100 to $200.
+Luckily for her, the MLM for which she was selling went out of business before she was required to pay another $100 to $200.
 Currently, she is part of a class-action lawsuit against the company, alleging unfair business practices.
 When contacted, the company declined to comment.
 The name of the company and its merchandise are not being revealed for privacy concerns.

 Brittany’s story is not uncommon.